matthewjhenry/matthewjhenry.github.io/_pages/about.md

 I have also done work on the polar amplification of warming ([review](https://www.frontiersin.org/articles/10.3389/feart.2021.758361/full) and [paper](https://doi.org/10.1175/JCLI-D-20-0178.1)) and understanding past warm climates such as the Eocene ([paper 1](https://doi.org/10.1175/JCLI-D-21-0131.1) and [paper 2](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021PA004375)).

-I co-host the [Solar Climate Intervention Virtual Symposia](https://sites.google.com/view/solargeo-symposium/home).
+I co-host the [Climate Intervention Virtual Symposia](https://sites.google.com/view/solargeo-symposium/home).
 If you want to present your SRM research, please get in touch.

 I am also happy to discuss collaborations (academic, outreach, or otherwise), don't hesitate to reach out.

 <br/>

 # Selected Publications

+**Henry, M.**, H. Hirasawa, J. Haywood, and P. Rasch : Marine Cloud Brightening to Cool the Arctic : an Earth System Model Comparison.
+[Paper](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2025EF006508) and [summary](https://www.linkedin.com/feed/update/urn:li:activity:7404865462452527104/).

 **Henry, M.**, E. Bednarz, and J. Haywood : How Does the Latitude of Stratospheric Aerosol Injection Affect the Climate in UKESM1?
 [Paper](https://acp.copernicus.org/articles/24/13253/2024/) and [10-min presentation](https://youtu.be/_wlVsE3XQLE).